lawlietmester/IDF/README.md

 * Some sort of usage errors not covered (double `render()` call on the same element)
 * Prevent initial widget jump by specifying the logo image height
 * Add `clean` task
+* Make universal module definition, not only global class

 # Browser support